juliuskoskela/nix-foundations/src/markdown/00-nix-foundations.md

 <!--

-- **Reproducible Builds**: From source to ensure modifications are possible and builds are consistent.
+- Reproducible Builds: From source to ensure modifications are possible and builds are consistent.

-- **Binary Caches**: Speed up installation times without compromising on integrity.
+- Binary Caches: Speed up installation times without compromising on integrity.

-- **Hash-based Integrity**: Ensures binaries exactly match their source inputs, maintaining trust and reproducibility.
+- Hash-based Integrity: Ensures binaries exactly match their source inputs, maintaining trust and reproducibility.

 -->